 Defensive Security Professional Titles

-This page provides standardized job titles, responsibilities, and expectations for defensive security professionals.
+Standardized job titles, responsibilities, and expectations for defensive security professionals.
 Use these frameworks to understand career progression, set role expectations, and benchmark compensation.

 SOC Analyst